- Bladder pain

 - Sleep apnea

 P2X3, a key sensory receptor in the peripheral nervous system, is responsible for irritation and pain.
 Its targeting has been validated as a rational approach for treating symptoms of chronic cough in multiple clinical trials.
-It is well-known and widely-documented that a low-selectivity P2X3 inhibitor has an adverse effect on taste, likely due to the inhibition of P2X2/3 receptors on the taste buds.
-BELLUS Health believes its highly selective P2X3 inhibitor (>1500 fold) can reduce coughing in patients with chronic cough, while maintaining taste function, by not inhibiting P2X2/3 receptors.
+It is well-known and widely-documented that a low-selectivity P2X3 antagonist has an adverse effect on taste, likely due to the inhibition of P2X2/3 receptors on the taste buds.
+BELLUS Health believes its highly selective P2X3 antagonist (>1500 fold) can reduce coughing in patients with chronic cough, while maintaining taste function, by not inhibiting P2X2/3 receptors.

 Based on similarities between the manifestation of the symptoms of cough and pruritus, BELLUS Health also believes BLU-5937 may be a promising, novel therapeutic for chronic pruritus associated with atopic dermatitis.